IyngkarranKumar/test_time_emergent_scaling/README.md

 # Test-time emergent scaling

-Project repository for investigating emergent test-time scaling in language reasoning models
+Project repository for investigating emergent test-time scaling in language reasoning models.
+This is an active project and not yet ready for external usage.

 ## Overview